 Write down the angle value (L) given on the protractor by the shadow of the thread and the time the measurement.
 When the sun is exactly facing the wall, you should obtain a value close to 0°.
-If you use a classical protractor, subtract 90° from your observation.
+If you use a commercial protractor that have 90° in the middle, subtract 90° from your observation.